sanctuary Guidelines

 Can I bring a large group of people with me to visitations?

-Any group that is interested in visiting Meditation Mount with more than 10 people must contact the Operations Manager in advance at 805-646-5508 or write an email to connect@meditationmount.org.
-Effort will be made to accommodate the group according to our on-site schedule.
-Each member of the group must sign in and is responsible for following the Visitor Guidelines.
+Any group that is interested in coming to Meditation Mount with more than 10 people must contact the Operations Manager in advance at 805-646-5508 or write an email to connect@meditationmount.org.
+An effort will be made to accommodate the group according to our on-site schedule.
+Each member of the group must sign in and is responsible for following the Sanctuary Guidelines.

 Who do I contact if I need Handicapped Access?

-Please contact the Operations Manager before visiting Meditation Mount at 805-646-5508 for instructions regarding handicapped access.
+Please contact the Operations Manager at Meditation Mount at 805-646-5508 before registering for Sanctuary Hours for instructions on handicapped access.

 Can I smoke at Meditation Mount?